Stock market today: Wall Street falls again as oil prices and global stocks fall - ExBulletin

 Wall Street’s hope was that slowing inflation could cause the Fed to ease rates, while a small number of stocks soared to incredible highs amid a frenzy around technology. artificial intelligence.

 Most Wall Street traders still expect fewer rate hikes this year than the Fed has suggested.
-They may be underestimating the federal government’s resolve yet again, economist Ethan Harris wrote in a BofA Global Research report.
+They may be underestimating the Fed’s resolve yet again, economist Ethan Harris wrote in a BofA Global Research report.

 A preliminary report released Friday said the overall U.S. economy continues to grow, even as the manufacturing sector is contracting and its output has fallen to its lowest level in five months.